 People say all roads lead to Rome, and indeed it’s true!
 But in our particular case, our road led us directly from the Ciampino airport to the Vatican with luggage and everything.
 We were travelling light, so it was not so difficult.

-The Vatican is amazing from the first sight, and it is because the queue to enter is huge.
+The Vatican should be a part of every Rome itinerary! 🙂 The queue to enter is obviously huge.
 You need to wait more or less half an hour to enter on a quiet day, and there will certainly be people all along the queue offering you to skip the line for some extra 40 €, but we decided to wait in order to spare some money.

 The exterior of the Vatican is actually very unified and brown colored, fenced with the living city.
 But once you’re inside, it’s a totally different world.
 The architecture, even if it is surrounded by tons of tourists, surprises you with its massive presence.